Thyroid Disease Support Information

 Disclaimer: I am not a physician and do not diagnose disease.
 The statements made here are for educational purposes only.
 Please see your health care professional before making changes in your diet or medications.
 Any of the information you may choose to use is your responsibility.
 Thyroid disease can be life-threatening and is not to be taken lightly.
 Treatment of some kind is critical and necessary.

-Please note: Low levels of dietary protein, omega-3, vitamin D, vitamin A, vitamin C, potassium, zinc, copper, lithium, selenium, and magnesium affect your thyroid gland function.
+Low levels of dietary protein, taurine, omega-3, vitamin D, vitamin A, retinoic acid not beta-carotene, vitamin C, potassium, zinc, copper, lithium, iron, selenium, and magnesium affect your thyroid gland function.
 It is possible to test positive for hypo, hyper or auto-immune thyroid disease and yet correct the abnormal tests with excellent nutrition.
 Unless your thyroid disease symptoms are severe or life threatening you may want to try improving your nutrition before you commit to life long use of thyroid hormone.
 If you already take thyroid medication a good nutritional program will help you be as healthy as possible and allow your medication to work better.
 Do not stop medication without notifying your physician.
-Autoimmune thyroid disease almost always requires medication ongoing.
+Autoimmune thyroid disease can be reversed unless the gland is fully fibrotic.

 You have been diagnosed as having some form of thyroid disease.
 You may be hypothyroid, hyperthyroid, have Graves Disease or Hashimoto's Thyroiditis.
 This information has not been prepared to take the place of being monitored by your physician.
 It is to help you help your physician determine your correct dose of thyroid medication and help you both maintain the correct dose.

-UPDATE 2011 February- Soon to be available 'Using Liposomal Vitamin C to Restore Adrenal Health'.
-If you are interested now please contact me.
-The basic strategy is 2,000 mg of liposomal C three times a day for 2-3 months and 1,000 mg liposonal vitamin C twice a day ongoing (very important).
+'Using Liposomal Vitamin C to Restore Adrenal Health'- The basic strategy is 2,000-3,000 mg of liposomal C three times a day for 2-3 months and 1,000 mg liposomal vitamin C twice a day ongoing (very important, including the twice a day recommendation).
 The best buy liposomal C may be found at Let's Have Health.
 Simple strategy, great scientific rationale and great results in current clients trying the protocol.

-A small dose (not less than 200 mcg nor greater than 400 mcg) of yeast based selenium (methylselenocysteine) may also improve this condition.
+A small dose (not less than 100 mcg nor greater than 400 mcg) of selenium (methylselenocysteine) balanced with iodine may improve this condition.
+Excess selenium is TOXIC.

-Recent research has determined selenium is critically important to thyroid function and selenium is being used to treat both Graves Disease and Hashimoto's Thyroiditis.
-Excess iodine is frequently implicated in autoimmune thyroid disease, especially Hashimoto's Thyroiditis.
+Selenium is critically important to thyroid function and selenium is being used to treat both Graves Disease and Hashimoto's Thyroiditis.
+Excess or insufficient iodine are frequently implicated in autoimmune thyroid disease, especially Hashimoto's Thyroiditis.
+Selenium use when iodine is deficient can make thyroid (and other health issues) worse.
+Brazil nuts contain significant amounts of selenium, Do NOT eat brazil nuts daily, especially if you are taking a supplement with selenium.
+It is about balance.

 Iodine is critically important for healthy thyroid function and heart function.
-Iodine excess increases the possibility of autoimmune thyroid disease.
+Iodine deficiency or excess increases the possibility of autoimmune thyroid disease.
 Selenium effectively treats iodine excess.
 Selenium and iron both play an important role in normal thyroid function.
 Mercury toxicity also alters thyroid function and increases the need for selenium.
 You need the 'right' amount of a nutrient, not too much, not too little.
+Doses of iodine greater than 1 mg.
+(1,000 mcg) are likely not needed.

 You need a balanced diet with balanced minerals and trace elements to support your thyroid.
 No one mineral or trace mineral or ‘pill’ will do.
 Low protein and/or inappropriate fatty acids also decrease your body’s ability to produce hormones or increase cellular resistance to hormones.
 Making sure your diet contains adequate protein and potassium (see other pages) and that your supplements contain enough but not too much of essential elements may restore thyroid function, will support thyroid disease treatment and likely protect the healthy thyroid from disease.

-The maintenance dose, arrived at slowly, is 100-300 mcg. of Synthroid or Levothroid (T4) or 60-120 mg of Armour or Westhroid (whole thyroid).
-There is a great difference in these doses and blood work is always the best indicator that you have reached your ideal dose.
-1 grain means about 100 mcg of Synthroid or 60 mg of Armour.
+The maintenance dose, arrived at slowly, is 100-300 mcg. of Synthroid or Levothroid (T4) or 60-180 mg of Armour or Westhroid (whole thyroid) or if using just T3 50-90 mcg split over the day.
+There is a great difference in these doses and blood work combined with your response (how you feel) is the best indicator that you have reached your ideal dose.
+1 grain means about 100 mcg of Synthroid or 60 mg of Armour or 25 mcg T3.
 1.5 grain (150 mcg Synthroid or 90 mg Armour) is a typical maintenance dose.
 Dose is usually increased in increments of 25-50 mcg (15-30 mg whole thyroid) until your TSH falls within normal range, currently thought to be 2.0 or less..

 Please remember your needs change with age, weather, illness and injury.
 What worked in the past may need adjustment today.
 Watch your symptoms.
 They are your body's way of talking to you.